StatCan/egp-crn/docs/source/road_network_collapse/topology_validation.rst

     Figure 8: Validation 301 example.

-:Description: Arcs must only connect at endpoints (nodes).
+**Description:** Arcs must only connect at endpoints (nodes).

-:Actions: 1.
-Split feature which is being intersected at a non-node into 2 features (split at the vertex to avoid
+**Actions:**

-             creating new vertices).
+1. Split feature which is being intersected at a non-node into 2 features (split at the vertex to avoid creating new vertices).

 Validation 302
 ^^^^^^^^^^^^^^